CSCI-2349-F23/ps3/README.md

 python3 -m pip install --user beautifulsoup4
 ```

-2. Now move into the the `data/html` directory.
-There are three HTML files from Simple English Wikipedia and some starter code in `part3.py` that extracts interesting information from an HTML files
+2. Now move into the the `html` directory.
+There are three HTML files from Simple English Wikipedia and some starter code in `part3.py` that extracts interesting information from an HTML files.
+Try running it to see what it does, and have a look at the HTML to make sure you understand what's going on.
+You should also look at the entry to Lion in Simple English Wikipedia.

 3. Right now, `part3.py` is hard-coded to parse the file `lion.html`.
-Change the code in `part3.py` so that it get the file to parse from the command line as the first command line argument.
+Change the code in `part3.py` so that it gets the file to parse from the command line as the first command line argument.
 We've seen how to use `sys.argv` in class, and I am assuming you learned it in CS1.

 4. Right now, `part3.py` prints out all the text, all the h2-level headings, and the title of the page.
 Rewrite the program so that the user calling the program can specify which one of these three things they want to print out as a second command line argument.

-      * 1 = text
+      * `1` = text
-      * 2 = headings
+      * `2` = headings
-      * 3 = title
+      * `3` = title

 5. Right now, the h2 headings have some extra text in them encolsed in square brackes.
 Use the `re` library to remove the square brackets and whatever text they contain before printing out the headings.